Xoaib007/C-practice/Week 4/Readme.md

 printf("%p\n", ptr);
 ```

-Here ptr is a pointer that points to an int variable myAge. & operator is usefd to store the memory address of the myAge variable, and assign it to the pointer.
+Here ptr is a pointer that points to an int variable myAge. & operator is useed to store the memory address of the myAge variable, and assign it to the pointer.